 We need carers who can offer weekend breaks to older children, to support their long-term placements.
 Having some regular time and space away can be beneficial for both children and carers, improving relationships and sustaining fragile placements.
 This valuable service may suit people who are unable to commit to full-time fostering.
 We welcome enquiries from people able to offer short breaks for at least one weekend a month or during school holidays.

-Trauma Focused Fostering
+Trauma Focused fostering

 We need patient, dedicated and motivated specialist foster carers who can offer care and support to children and young people with very complex needs or challenging behaviour.
 Specialist fostering may suit you best if you: